Afshin-A/Obsidian/CS/Databases/Postgres.md

 **Virtual nodes** are used for the sole purpose of even data distribution.
 You can use more virtual nodes on the hash ring to represent the more powerful servers, increasing the odds traffic goes to it.

-In practice, this hash ring is implemented using a tree map, which uses a [[Tree Map]] underneath
+In practice, this hash ring is implemented using a tree map, which uses a [[Red-Black Tree]] underneath

 only a fraction of data gets repositioned.